 Without a crankshaft position sensor, the engine would not start.
 In some cars, the sensor is placed close to the main pulley (harmonious balancer), the transmission bell housing, or inside the engine cylinder block.

 Problems with the crankshaft position sensor can have several issues.
-Two common causes include:
+2 common causes include:

-- The Overheating Engine: The overheat in the engine can lead to crankshaft sensor damage by melting the plastic covering.
+- The Overheating Engine: The overheating in the engine can lead to crankshaft sensor damage by melting the plastic covering.

 - The Circuitry Problems: A dropped voltage, loose or damaged wiring can disrupt the signals sent to and from the crankshaft sensor, causing problems.

 You cannot drive with a failing crankshaft position sensor.
 It can be difficult and quite dangerous.
 That can lead to vehicle damage and costly repairs, or even the car will not be working at all.

 The most common symptom linked with a bad or failing crankshaft position sensor is difficulty in starting.
 The crankshaft position sensor controls the position and speed of the crankshaft and other vital parameters when starting the engine.
 If the crankshaft position sensor has a problem, then the vehicle may have intermittent starting issues or not start.

 Another common symptom is related to a faulty crankshaft position sensor.
 When the problem is with the crankshaft position sensor or any damage in its wiring, it could cause the crankshaft signal to break while running the engine; it can also cause a stalled engine; this is generally a sign of a problem with the wiring.
 Similarly, a bad crankshaft position sensor can also produce this symptom.